-We are concerned that a unitholder in an income trust may not be afforded the same protections, rights and remedies as a shareholder in a corporation.
-We therefore recommend that issuers provide the following disclosure to unitholders:
+Because we are concerned that a unitholder in an income trust may not be afforded the same protections, rights and remedies as a shareholder in a corporation, we also recommend that issuers provide the following disclosure in the issuer's AIF (if an AIF is filed) and any prospectus filed by the issuer:

-A unitholder in the income trust has substantially all of the same protections, rights and remedies as a shareholder would have under the Canada Business Corporations Act.
+A unitholder in the income trust has all of the material protections, rights and remedies a shareholder would have under the Canada Business Corporations Act.
 These protections, rights and remedies are contained in the [trust indenture, dated ].